365id-AB/idverification-ios/README.md

 1. Open `SampleApp.xcworkspace`.

-1. Add your `License key` to [Credentials.swift](/SampleApp/SampleApp/BackendCommunication/Credentials.swift), also add your `Location name` and `Location Id` to [DeviceInformation.swift](/SampleApp/SampleApp/BackendCommunication/DeviceInformation.swift).
+1. Add your `client_id` and `client_secret` to [Credentials.swift](/SampleApp/SampleApp/BackendCommunication/Credentials.swift), also add your `Location name` and `Location Id` to [DeviceInformation.swift](/SampleApp/SampleApp/BackendCommunication/DeviceInformation.swift).
 You can obtain these credentials from the [support@365id.com](mailto:support@365id.com).

 4. You should now be able to build and run the project.
 Please note that you need to run the 365id SDK on a physical device; it will not work in the simulator.

-> **⚠️ SECURITY NOTICE:**  The Sample App uses the license key to directly fetch tokens from the 365id Backend.
+> **⚠️ SECURITY NOTICE:**  The Sample App uses the sdk credentials to directly fetch the access token from the 365id Backend.
 This is inherently insecure. `This is only done in the purpose of demonstration.` We strongly recommend for a production environment to perform this step with a server-to-server call.

 <br/>
 <br/>